jbosstools/jbosstools-documentation/docs/Release_Notes/README.md

 Source
 ------
-The source for this document is located at https://github.com/jbosstools/jbosstools-documentation/tree/master/docs
+The source for this document is located at https://github.com/jbosstools/jbosstools-documentation/tree/master/docs/Release_Notes

 Build
 -----
-To build the document with publican, use the following command:
+To build the document with publican, use the following commands:
+	> cd Release_Notes_x.y.z
 	> publican build --langs=en-US --formats=html-single,pdf